Modesto Car Accident Lawyer

 - Make sure to see a doctor even if you are not transported to the emergency room.

-I’m Ed Smith, a Modesto car accident lawyer.
+I’m Ed Smith, a car accident lawyer in Modesto.
 When serious accidents happen, your life can be turned upside down with high medical bills coupled with lost wages and property damage.
 In such times, your focus should be on recovery, not financial loss.
 That is where an experienced car accident lawyer can help.
-Reach out to me at (209) 227-1931 for free and friendly advice.
+Reach out to me at (209) 227-1931 or (800) 404-5400 for free and friendly advice.

 Before you retain an attorney, it is always a good idea to learn more about their practice.
 You can read reviews from my peers and former clients on the following pages: